UKCloud/documentation/articles/vmware/vmw-how-migrate-vapp.md

 title: How to migrate vApps between virtual data centres
 description: Covers the ways in which customers can migrate their vApps between virtual data centres (VDCs)
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: Sue Highmoor
+reviewer: shighmoor
-lastreviewed: 02/08/2019
+lastreviewed: 17/11/2019

 toc_rootlink: How To
 toc_sub1: